An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Gilead Sciences Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GILD stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Biotechnology industry.
+We show how GILD stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Biological Product (except Diagnostic) Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Gilead Sciences, Inc. is a biopharmaceutical company that has pursued and achieved breakthroughs in medicine for more than three decades, with the goal of creating a healthier world for all people.
 The company is committed to advancing innovative medicines to prevent and treat life-threatening diseases, including HIV, viral hepatitis and cancer.
 Gilead operates in more than 35 countries worldwide, with headquarters in Foster City, California.
 Gilead has promoted equity, particularly healthcare equity, since the company brought its first therapies to the market.
 Through global partnerships, Gilead's medicines today reach millions of people in low- and middle-income countries around the world.
 In the United States, Gilead has committed more than $100 million over 10 years through the COMPASS Initiative to community organizations that are working to combat HIV in the Southern United States.
 In 2020, Gilead launched the Racial Equity Community Impact Fund to support organizations tackling racial inequities affecting Black communities across the United States.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.